Drew Hutchison (baseball): Toronto Blue Jays

+Minor leagues

 Hutchison was drafted by the Toronto Blue Jays in the 15th round of the 2009 Major League Baseball Draft from Lakeland High School in Lakeland, Florida.
 He made his minor league baseball debut with the Auburn Doubledays in 2010, and was later promoted to the Class-A Lansing Lugnuts.
 In 682/3 innings that year, Hutchison pitched to a 2–3 record with a 2.49 ERA and 63 strikeouts.
 He began the 2011 season with Lansing, and later made starts with the High-A Dunedin Blue Jays and the Double-A New Hampshire Fisher Cats.
 In 2011 Hutchison posted a record of 14–5 with an ERA of 2.53 and 171 strikeouts over 1491/3 innings.

 Before the 2012 season, Baseball America ranked Hutchison as the Blue Jays' ninth best prospect.
 He made 3 starts with New Hampshire in 2012, and posted a 2–1 record with a 2.16 ERA.